jintonic/gears/examples/detector/README.md

 ## Detector construction
 ### Geometry
-[GEARS][] accepts two types of detector geometry descriptions in pure ASCII format as input:
+Instead of using geometry written in C++ as described in detail in the [Geant4 manual](http://geant4-userdoc.web.cern.ch/geant4-userdoc/UsersGuides/ForApplicationDeveloper/html/Detector/Geometry/geomSolids.html), [GEARS][] accepts two types of detector geometry descriptions in pure ASCII format as input:
 - [Geant4][] [text geometry description][tg] (recommended)
 - [GDML][] (provided for data analysis and visualization in other tools) Their difference is similar to that between [markdown][md] and [HTML][].
 The simpler [text geometry description][tg] provided by [Geant4][] is recommended to be used as [GEARS][]'s input given its simplicity and readability.
 For example, an experimental hall filled with air and of a dimension of 10 x 10 x 10 meters can be easily implemented using the following line: